coalaura/shaders/README.md

 ### AdaptiveBrightness

-This shader is a simple brightness adjustment shader that brightens only the dark areas and/or darkens the bright areas of the image.
+This shader is a simple brightness adjustment shader that brightens only the dark areas of the image.

 **Before**
 ![before](.github/brightness_before.png)